Traditional 16-month BSN program

 - Applications that meet minimum requirements will be evaluated through a point- based matrix.

 - Applicants will be ranked from highest to lowest, based on the application matrix.

 - Applicants with the top 64 scores will be offered provisional admission to the OSN pre -licensure program.

-- In the event of a tie, the tie-breaking candidate will be selected using the HESI or TEAS cumulative percentile score.
+- In the event of a tie, the tie-braking candidate will be selected using the pre-nursing GPA and TEAS cumulative percentile score.